 Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
 It is key that staff are aware of how these children's experiences, can impact on their mental health, behaviour and education - all setting staff have been appropriately trained.

-If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following St Joseph's Pre-school's safeguarding and child protection policy and speaking to the designated safeguarding lead or a deputy.
+If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following this policy and speaking to the DSL or DDSL.

 E-Safety